hofstadter-io/studios-docs/content/basics/types.md

 - __custom__, to enable custom html for the React render function
 - __files__, a list of files to inject when using custom

+The next section will show you how to work with the pages.